As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 This one, for example: “What is dwell time?”

-Do you want to know how to find questions related to your niche?
+But, how to find questions related to your niche?

 You can use a tool like AnswerthePublic to find what people are asking about your topic: